wp-plugins/just-writing/readme.txt

 As of WordPress 3.6, the spellchecker is no longer part of the core WordPress install, you need to add a plugin to get the functionality back.
 I'd suggest [TinyMCE SpellChecker](http://wordpress.org/plugins/tinymce-spellcheck/) as a good option.

+= The "Paste as Word" button doesn't show up in WordPress 3.9, why not? =

+WordPress 3.9 removed the "Paste as Word" button as the functionality is built in to TinyMCE now.
+Just paste your word content in to the visual editor and the formatting will be maintained.

 == Screenshots ==

 1. Pre installation DFWM.